 Cook until you reach an internal temperature of 165ºF/73ºC.

 What wood to use: Mesquite, maple or apple.

 Prepare them by removing the gizzards and neck, and brine for one hour per pound.
 Then season with a rub before putting in the smoker.

-Thanks to their small size, whole hens tend to take far less time to smoke than other meats on this list, so try to cook at 225ºF/110ºC for 45 minutes per pound.
+Thanks for their small size, whole hens tend to take far less time to smoke than other meats on this list, so try to cook at 225ºF/110ºC for 45 minutes per pound.
 Aim for an internal temperature of 165ºF/75ºC.

 High in fat content and perfect for a smoker, lamb shoulder has a gamey feel to it once smoked.
 A little pricier than the other meats on this list, I wanted to finish off this list with something a bit punchy.